lfkdude80/arch-kde-dotfiles/README.md

 - • After script completion, restart the terminal for Zsh changes to take effect.
 - • `neofetch` is added to your `.zshrc` for fun.
 - • Use `yay` for installing additional AUR packages.
+- • Either log out and back in, or reboot your computer just for good measure.

 ---